 This study will examine how brain structure and chemistry relate to neural oscillations in auditory brain regions.
 It will help us understand the neurobiological underpinnings of dyslexia and related disorders from the levels of neurotransmitters, electrophysiological signal to large-scale brain networks and link to behavior, which will allow more targeted interventions.

 2. UNESCO Global Literacy Network with the goal of reducing illiteracy and poverty world-wide (Africa, Canada, Finland, France, India, Taiwan, The Netherlands, UK, USA delegates)

-3. Multi-national collaboration on literacy research (UCSF, Yale U Haskins Labs, Spain BCBL, Taiwan IoCN, Israel HU and India NBRC)
+3. International Cross-Literacy Research Consortium (ICLR Consortium; UCSF, Yale U Haskins Labs, Spain BCBL, Taiwan IoCN, Israel HU and India NBRC)

 4. UC Davis MIND Institute collaboration on the neuroscience of autism

 5. Vanderbilt U EBSRL on the neuroscience of learning disabilities